robur-coop/miragevpn-spec/openvpn.md

 ### AEAD

 The packet consists of:
-- packet ID (4 byte),
+- replay ID (4 byte) - also named replay packet ID in OpenVPN,
 - authentication tag (16 byte),
 - and the data.

 The nonce is 12 byte long, and consists of the packet_id prepended to the implicit IV (from the ephemeral keys).
-As associated data the packet id is used.
+As associated data the replay id is used.

 ## Control channel